 5.5 Acceptance Criteria

-2. Ensure that all records are signed, dated, and stored according to the company’s record retention policy for future audits and inspections.
+2. Ensure that all documentation is complete and filed according to the company’s document retention policy.

 6. Abbreviations